 The second Red Scare occurred during the start of the Cold War with the Soviet Union after the end of World War II.
 It lasted around ten years from 1947 to 1957.

 With the spread of communism in Eastern Europe and China as well as the Korean War, people were scared that communism could infiltrate the United States.
 Also, the Soviet Union had become a world superpower and had nuclear bombs.
 People were scared of anyone who may side with the communists and help the Soviets get secret information about the United States.

 The US government was heavily involved in the Red Scare.
 One of the main crusaders against communism was Senator Joseph McCarthy.
 McCarthy was determined to out communists.
 However, he used intimidation and gossip to get information.
 He often had little evidence when he accused people of working for the Soviet Union.
 He ruined many people's careers and lives before other leaders in the Congress put an end to his ways.

 The FBI, led by strident anti-communist J. Edgar Hoover, also got involved.
 They used wiretaps and spied on suspected communists giving the information to McCarthy and other anti-communist leaders.

 Also involved in the Red Scare was the House Committee on Un-American Activities.
 This was a standing committee in the House of Representatives.
 One area they investigated was Hollywood.
 They accused some Hollywood executives, screenwriters, and directors of being pro-communist.
 They wanted the Soviet Union to be portrayed as the enemy in movies and entertainment.
 Rumor had it that a Blacklist was made of anyone suspected of being associated with the American Communist Party.
 These people were not hired for work during the Red Scare.

 Facts About the Red Scare

-- McCarthyism has become used today in a broader sense than just the Red Scare.
+McCarthyism is used today in a broader sense than just the Red Scare.
 It is used to describe accusations of treason or disloyalty without producing evidence.